Chart Color Schemes

 Lyons features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 61.2% of all households, including 26.2% couples with children, 25.3% couples without children, and 8.5% single parent families.
-Non-family households comprise the remaining 38.8%, with lone person households at 35.1% and group households comprising 3.9%.
+Non-family households comprise the remaining 38.8%, with lone person households at 35.1% and group households making up 3.9%.
 The median household size is 2.3 people, which is smaller than the Australian Capital Territory average of 2.4.

 Frequently Asked Questions - Households